lessmad/lessmad.github.com/source/blog/2014-05-16-ember-js-from-mockups-to-the-code.html.markdown

 exactly what we were expecting:

 - the posts are not displayed from the newest to the oldest date
-- the posts' dates are not readible ( `Sat Mar 01 2014 00:00:00 GMT-0800 (PST)`
+- the posts' dates are not formatted nicely ( `Sat Mar 01 2014 00:00:00 GMT-0800 (PST)`
 when we were expecting `March 1st 2014` )

 Manipulating the data displayed is usually the concern of the controller.
-Sorting the content is really easy with Ember.js [add ref to doc].
-We need to update our `PostsController` to take advantage of the builtin sort mechanism, based on the `SortableMixin`.
+Sorting the content is really easy with Ember.js [TODO: add ref to doc].
+We need to update our `PostsController` to take advantage of the built in sort mechanism, based on the `SortableMixin`.

 ```js